 In order for NGS to accomplish its mission by achieving the vision laid out in the previous chapter, certain steps must be taken.
-This is the heart of the 10 year plan - answering the primary question of "What will NGS do over the next 10 years in order to accomplish its mission?"
-Answering that question is the very point of this document.
-What will be shown is that the work needing to be done over the next 10 years will involve improvements and modernization among all components of NGS.
+This is the heart of the Ten-Year Plan-answering the primary question of "What will NGS do over the next ten years in order to accomplish its mission?"
+Answering the question is the very point of this document.
+What will be shown is that the work needing to be done over the next ten years will involve improvements and modernization among all components of NGS.